nodejs/node/doc/api/errors.md

 ### `ERR_INVALID_MIME_SYNTAX`

 The syntax of a MIME is not valid.
-See [WHATWG MIME parsing][] for details on how MIME syntax is parsed.

 <a id="ERR_INVALID_MODULE"></a>